 Everyone who’s applying for naturalization must include supporting documents with their Form N-400 before filing it with U.S. Citizenship and Immigration Services (USCIS).
 You always must submit a photocopy of the front and back of your green card (also known as Form I-551 or the permanent resident card).

-- Two identical color passport photos that are two-inch by two-inch in size.
+Two identical color passport photos that are 2-by-2 inches in size

-- Proof of your marital status including marriage certificate, death certificate of former spouses.
+Proof of your marital status, including a marriage, divorce, or death certificate if applicable

 You can find the full list of required documents and additional information for your specific circumstances on the USCIS website.
 You should only send copies of your original documents to USCIS.